Sean-Ward034/Flat-Field-Correction-Using-C-/README.md

 ## Contact

-For questions or support, please open an issue on GitHub or contact the maintainer at [your.email@example.com](mailto:your.email@example.com).
+For questions or support, please open an issue on GitHub or contact the maintainer at [tnvolfan034@gmail.com]

 ---

+**

-**Note:** This application is a work in progress.
+Note:** This application is a work in progress.
 Some features, like GPU acceleration, are planned for future releases.

 ---
++++